 Turmeric is a curry spice that has been used in India for thousands of years because of its rich flavor and medicinal properties.
 Turmeric comes from the Curcuma longa plant.
 The dried root of the plant is ground into the yellow turmeric powder.

 Turmeric’s health benefits are numerous: it helps in the digestion of fat, maintains healthy blood sugar levels and benefits the brain.

 The most important ingredients in turmeric are called curcuminoids.
 The most active of which is called curcumin.
 It’s a substance associated with powerful anti-inflammatory and antioxidant properties.

 - Curcumin has been found to support working memory, calmness, and satisfaction in coping with mental strain.
 It also promotes cardiovascular health and lessens physical fatigue.

 - Also, curcumin is attributed to increasing the brain hormone BDNF, which improves the function of neurons, encourages their growth, and strengthens and protects them.

 - One of the key features of a brain affected by Alzheimer’s disease is the buildup of clumps of a protein called amyloid-beta.
-Studies show that curcumin can cross the blood-brain barrier and has the potential to help clear these plaques.
+The latest studies on turmeric show that curcumin can cross the blood-brain barrier and has the potential to help clear these plaques.